Greater Philadelphia

 Please be aware that those who do not pass these tests might be unable to teach in Greater Philadelphia and may need to request a deferral to join the following years’ corps.
 For this reason, we strongly urge you to take your exams as early as possible and to begin preparing now.
 Over 40 percent of Greater Philadelphia our corps members failed at least one test in years past.
 Even for those corps members who ultimately passed, failing once meant additional out-of-pocket testing expenditures and in many cases, having to wait to secure a job.
 While we will recommend resources for you to use in order to prepare for your test(s) and to assist you in the registration process, it is ultimately your responsibility to take and pass all of your exams.
 Each of our certification partners has final deadlines for test passage.

-The PA Intern Certificate costs $200.
+The PA Intern Certificate costs $200 (Intern Certificate) and $100 (Emergency Certificate).

 If you are interested in joining Teach For America, please go here for instructions on how to apply.